toml-lang/toml/toml.md

 allowed.
 Note that bare keys are allowed to be composed of only ASCII digits, e.g. 1234, but are always interpreted as strings.

-ℹ️ The exact ranges of allowed code points can be found in the [ABNF grammar file](toml.abnf).
+&#x2139;&#xfe0f; The exact ranges of allowed code points can be found in the [ABNF grammar file](toml.abnf).

 ```toml